Crux and long cycles in graphs: Preliminaries

-Although sublinear expanders have a weaker expansion property, they have a key advantage over linear expanders in that any graph contains a sublinear expander subgraph that, furthermore, is almost as dense as the original graph, as shown by Koml\'os and Szemer\'edi \cite{K-Sz-1,K-Sz-2}.
-We shall use the following strengthening by Haslegrave, Kim and Liu \cite{H-K-L}.
+Compared with expanders having constant expansion factors, sublinear expanders have a weaker expansion property, but one key advantage of them is that any graph contains a sublinear expander subgraph that, furthermore, is almost as dense as the original graph, as shown by Koml\'os and Szemer\'edi \cite{K-Sz-1,K-Sz-2}.
+We shall use the following strengthening of their results due to Haslegrave, Kim and Liu \cite{H-K-L}.